Richard Galbraith

 My work is a celebration of God's good earth, of the love and cheer that truly make the world go round.
 And I've been encouraged by the response of people all over the world.
 I'm inspired to keep going.

 It's a delight travelling to schools across Victoria presenting cartoon workshops and encouraging kids to draw.
-I never get tired of seeing the light go on in a young person's head when they see how simple, and how much fun, it can be.
+I never get tired of meeting school students and drawing cartoons with them.
+It's fun to discover how simple drawing can be.

 I've been privileged to work with Thana Koutsis and Gerda de Clerq, to create "What About Me?
 The Autism Survival Guide for Kids".
-Autism is still largely a mystery, and I hope that in some small way, this will book help boys and girls growing up with a brother or sister who has autism.
+I hope that in some small way, this book will help boys and girls growing up with a brother or sister who has autism.